Mark Radcliffe (radio broadcaster)

 Mark Radcliffe (born 29 June 1958) is an English radio broadcaster, musician and writer.
 He is best known for his broadcasting work for the BBC, for which he has worked in various roles since the 1980s.

 Radcliffe began his broadcasting career in local commercial radio in Manchester before a move to the national station BBC Radio 5, where he met and formed a partnership with Marc Riley, a former guitarist with the Fall.
 In 1991 he moved to BBC Radio 1, closely followed by Riley with whom, under the moniker Mark and Lard, he worked for 11 years on the station.
-The pair's stint on Radio 1 included a brief and opinion-dividing spell on the flagship Radio 1 Breakfast and a subsequent afternoon slot show that garnered three prestigious Sony Radio Academy Awards.
+The pair's stint on Radio 1 included a brief and opinion-dividing spell on the flagship Radio 1 Breakfast and a subsequent afternoon slot show that garnered three Sony Radio Academy Awards.

 When the Mark and Lard duo left BBC Radio 1 in 2004, Radcliffe joined BBC Radio 2 and has also presented various TV shows for the BBC, including its coverage of the Glastonbury Festival.
 He remains a presenter on BBC Radio 2, where he presents the weekly programme The Folk Show.
 On BBC Radio 6 Music, he co-hosts the weekend breakfast show with Stuart Maconie; they previously co-presented the weekday afternoon show on the same channel, and before that the evening show on Radio 2.

 Early life

 His father Philip (1932–2018) joined the BBC in Manchester as a news assistant from 2 December 1963, aged 31.
 By 1967, Philip was the producer of Look North in Manchester.
 He later worked in the press office of the University of Manchester from 1970 until 1996.
 He spoke Russian, and worked with the Great Britain–Russia Society, and later lived in Derbyshire.

 Radcliffe was born in Bolton, Lancashire, and educated at Bolton School and the University of Manchester, where he studied English, American Studies and Classical Civilisation.
-He stayed at the traditional all-male Woolton Hall, Manchester of the university at the Fallowfield Campus, where gowns and suits were worn at meal times, in the late 1970s; there were no exceptions.
+He stayed at the traditional all-male Woolton Hall, Manchester of the university at the Fallowfield Campus.

 He took an interest in music from a young age, playing drums in numerous bands while at school and university and into his working life.